Heterogeneity-induced lane and band formation in self-driven particle systems: Simulation results

-The lane formation for counter-flow is an universal collective mechanism in pedestrian dynamics \cite{Burstedde2001a,Nakayama2005,Feliciani2018,Cristin2019}.
+The lane formation for counter-flow is an universal collective mechanism observed in pedestrian dynamics and binary mixtures of interacting particles \cite{Burstedde2001a,Nakayama2005,vissers2011lane,Feliciani2018,poncet2017universal,vasilyev2017cooperative,Cristin2019}.
 It relies on heterogeneity of agent velocity: some of them have a desired speed $v$ while the others have a desired speed $-v$.
 No counter-flow occurs in the presented simulation experiments since all agents are polarised to the right.
 The agents of type 1 have a speed $v_1>0$ and agents of type 2 have a speed $v_2>0$ with $v_1\not=v_2$.
 However, using a Galilean transformation with $\tilde v=(v_1+v_2)/2$ and neglecting anisotropic effects the situation is the same as in the counter-flow with $v=|v_2-v_1|/2$.
 Therefore, it is not surprising to observe longitudinal lane formation in uni-directional flows with the quenched disorder model $M_1$ Eq.~\ma\ even if no counter-flow arises (see also recent experiments\cite{Fujita2019}).
 The dynamic heterogeneity features of the annealed disorder model $M_2$ Eq.~\mb\ result in transversal segregation in space and the formation of bands vertical to the direction of motion.
-Band structures, as stop-and-go dynamics\cite{Nakayama2008,Stern2018,Bain2019}, are self-organised density waves.
-However here the agents have a constant speed and the bands propagate downstream, while the bands propagate upstream with a characteristic speed and enforce agents to deceleration and acceleration phases in case of stop-and-go dynamics.
+Band structures, as clusters or stop-and-go dynamics, are self-organised density waves \cite{vissers2011lane,Bain2019}.
+The agents have a constant speed and the bands propagate downstream in the presented study.
+The bands propagate upstream with a characteristic speed and enforce agents to deceleration and acceleration phases in case of stop-and-go dynamics \cite{Nakayama2008,Stern2018,Bain2019} while they are static for oppositely charged particles \cite{vissers2011band}.